MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 # What's new in Windows 10 Team 2020 updates

 Surface Hub benefits from periodic updates that deliver new features and functionality.
-Together, Windows 10 Team 2020 Update and Windows 10 Team 2020 Update 2 deliver significant improvements to device deployment and manageability along with the latest Windows 10 features.
+The 2020 Update (20H2) to Windows 10 Team, and subsequently Update 1 & Update 2, deliver significant improvements to device deployment and manageability along with the latest Windows 10 features.

 ## Windows 10 Team 2020 Update 2

 ### GCC High support

-After installation of this update ([KB5010415](https://support.microsoft.com/help/5010415)), Surface Hubs are supported in GCC High environments.
+After installation of this update ([KB5010415](https://support.microsoft.com/help/5010415) or a subsequent Windows CU), Surface Hubs are supported in GCC High environments.
 At this time, [additional steps ](surface-hub-teams-rooms.md#support-for-teams-rooms-in-government-community-cloud-high-gcc-h) are needed for the Teams Rooms client to successfully connect to GCC High tenants.

 ### Ease of Access updates